 - Touch and hold one of the top-row keys until a menu appears then select a number.
 Keys with alternate characters display an ellipsis (...) below the character. - Touch the Shift key once for a single capital letter.
 Touch the Shift key twice to lock in uppercase.
-Touch the Shift key a third time to unlock Capslock. - Touch ?123 to switch to the numbers and symbols keyboard. - Touch = \< on the numbers and symbols keyboard to view additional symbols. - Touch 😉 on the AOSP keyboard or 😉 on the GMS keyboard to enter emoji icons in a text message.
+Touch the Shift key a third time to unlock Capslock. - Touch ?1© to switch to the numbers, symbols keyboard and additional symbols.